 In addition, British consumers will be spending more this year on individual purchases.
 Brits’ average online shopping basket is predicted to increase from £55.36 to £60.19, the highest expenditure per transaction seen across Europe.
 On mobile devices, Brits will spend an average of £47.35 per transaction, compared to £41.62 in Europe and £55.21 in the US.

-As shoppers become more confident making purchases on mobile devices, consumers are shopping more frequently.
+As shoppers become more confident in making purchases on mobile devices, consumers are shopping more frequently.
 This year, Brits will make 19 purchases on mobile devices, up from just 8 in 2014, putting the UK ahead of both Europe and the US, where shoppers are predicted to make 14 purchases.

 Showrooming – blurring the retail lines

 Looking forward, instore mobile retailing is set to continue to grow.
 Using smart-phones instore – or showrooming – has been much commented upon in recent years, with a recent study revealing 40% of British shoppers admitting to have used their mobile phone to browse the Internet for merchandise or to take photos of products they were planning to buy while they were shopping in physical retail stores (Centre for Retail Research 2015).
 Although showrooming of this kind is intimidating to bricks and mortar stores, the opposite trend of ROPO (research online, purchase offline) is also becoming increasingly common.
 Consumers are simply ignoring the traditional divisions between offline and online retailing in favour of a low price.